danielmapar/modern-java/README.md

         * The Java launcher, or the java command, starts up the Java Virtual Machine, and loads the bytecode to execute the program.

     * Class bytecode is stored in files, such as `.class` files, `.jar` files, or `.zip` files.
 The Java launcher needs to find these files.
 Here are the different ways the Java launcher looks for them:
-        * Looks in the lhe local file system for the Java Runtime Installation, which contains `Bootstrap Classes`, like `java.lang.Object` and `java.lang.String`.
+        * Looks in the local file system for the Java Runtime Installation, which contains `Bootstrap Classes`, like `java.lang.Object` and `java.lang.String`.
 The location of the installation comes from the `JAVA_HOME` environment variable.
         * Looks for user-defined classes in the current directory where the java command is running.
         * Follows the `CLASSPATH` environment variable.
         * Follows the `-classpath` or `-jar` options passed to the java command on the command-line.